port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 Infrastructure as Code templates are used for automating operations (such as create, day-2, and delete) in the lifecycle of cloud resources.

-Working with an IaC template allows developers to easily manage resources, with no need to know the underline practices and tools (such as Terraform).
+Working with an IaC template allows developers to easily manage resources, without needing to know the underlying systems, tools, and practices (such as Terraform).

 Let's review an example of how to make use of IaC templates, using Port's Self-Service Actions.